rantler/AdaFruit/Matrix_Portal_Moon_Clock/README.md

 # Moon Clock

+Memory size of this project is approaching the limits of CircuitPython so be aware that additional code changes can sometimes behave inconsistently and/or result in Memory Errors.

 Note, the BMP images must be 8-bit indexed color or they will not render.
 You can use ImageMagick, or ImageScience to convert an existing BMP file to 8-bit using a command like this one: